-Richard assisted a large US law firm to undertake a comprehensive OFAC sanctions lookback of a large, Middle Eastern bank.
-This resulted in Richard presenting findings to OFAC, DOJ, FBI, IRS, and SDNY government agencies.
-The lookback included 10 years of transactional activity regarding its US dollar clearing and related activity through US and non-US banks, including trade finance activities and book-to-book transfers with possible US dollar clearing.
-Richard was part of the senior leadership team responsible for overseeing project management, business process, and protocol documentation, the definition of matching/checking algorithms, test plan development, and execution for the investigative protocols and methodologies, report preparation, and project strategy.
-In addition to the transactional lookback, the team also assisted the law firm with reviewing the bank’s activity related to OFAC compliance from a conduct perspective in the form of reviewing key individuals’ communications data.
-An on-premise environment allowed the legal team to conduct their review within the bank’s offices without any sensitive data leaving the bank’s control.
-Email threading and near-duplicate technology were applied to the dataset, allowing reviewers to focus on inclusive content and reducing the review population.
-Richard’s work also included producing relevant information, first to local financial regulators and ultimately to the Department of Justice and the US Treasury’s OFAC division.
+- OFAC sanctions lookback of middle-eastern institution.
+Richard presented findings to OFAC, DOJ, FBI, IRS, and SDNY government agencies.
+Focus was around US dollar clearing and related activity through US and non-US banks, including trade finance activities and book-to-book transfers with possible US dollar clearing.
+The review included millions of SWIFT messages, hundreds of thousands of trade finance files, and millions of book-to-book transfers.
+Richard was part of the senior leadership team responsible for overseeing execution for the investigative protocols and methodologies, report preparation, and project strategy.
+His team also assisted the law firm with reviewing the bank’s activity related to OFAC compliance from a conduct perspective in the form of reviewing key individual’s communications data.
+His team was further able to reduce the reviewable population by applying advanced analytics technology to the dataset, allowing reviewers to focus on inclusive content and providing the means for a small review team to get through several million records in a short time frame.

-A major US asset manager engaged Richard to provide assistance in performing a review of client and account KYC records.
-A team of 125 anti-money laundering professionals was deployed across six countries (US, UK, Luxembourg, Ireland, Jersey, and Guernsey) to undertake file reviews over a period of four months.
+- Review of client and account Know Your Customer (KYC) records of a major US asset manager.
+A team of 125 AML professionals was deployed across six countries (US, UK, Luxembourg, Ireland, Jersey, and Guernsey) to undertake file reviews over a period of four months.
 A project office was established to monitor workflow across teams, leverage multiple time-zones, escalate process improvement suggestions, and disseminate process and procedure updates.
-Tactical databases were developed to track file allocations and cases where file remediation was required.
-Remediation requirements were reported by relationship manager, risk, and client type.
-Process efficiency was enhanced by activity such as leveraging client KYC across multiple accounts (where risk type permitted), allocation of files categorized by client type.
+Richard was the site lead in the London office.